-Sunita de Tourreil is the Founder of The Chocolate Garage and is dedicated to curating craft chocolate and strengthening the cacao supply chain: focusing on the growers, makers and customers.
-She has done hundreds of private and corporate tastings throughout the Bay Area, combining engaged education with tastings and pairings.
+Sunita de Tourreil is the founder of The Chocolate Garage and is dedicated to curating craft chocolate and strengthening the cacao supply chain: focusing on the growers, makers and customers.
+Unique in the chocolate industry, The Chocolate Garage has mediated the connection of top chocolate makers to their fans and made dozens of new bars possible via an innovative customer-funded model.
+She has also done hundreds of private and corporate tastings throughout the Bay Area, combining engaged education with tastings and pairings.
 Prior to curating chocolate, she could be found studying prions at UCSF.

 Chloe Doutre Roussel has been exploring the world of chocolate for more than 35 years, visiting plantations and production units, and collaborating with experts in various fields.
 She is committed to meeting the people behind the products to learn their stories, values, and visions, and to relentlessly analyzing processes, marketing, trends, and development strategies.
 Chloé is a former buyer at Fortnum and Mason, shop manager at Ladurée, author of The Chocolate Connoisseur, and creator of Chloe Chocolat in Paris.
 She has also worked with El Ceibo, a co-operative of cocoa farmers in Bolivia, to develop the first range of gourmet chocolate for export wholly produced by the cocoa growers.
 Chloé is a regular juror at the Academy of Chocolate Awards (AOC) and at the Northwest Chocolate Festival.
 She is member of honor of the AOC, founding member of the Academia del Chocolate of Ecuador, and member of the Advisory Board of the Fine Chocolate Industry Association (FCIA).